QiansiqiHu/DOT-server/README.md

 This repository provides an overview of servers in the Department of Decisions, Operations and Technology, CUHK Business School, including two GPU servers (IP addresses: 137.189.75.114 and 137.189.75.115) and one Storage server (ID address: 137.189.75.113).
 Guidelines on how to use these servers are also introduced.

 **IMPORTANT: During the pilot run, we will only open 137.189.75.115 to new users.
-In principle, the base environments of users are independent from each other, and hence users can install libraries according to their own needs.
+In principle, the base environments of the users are independent from each other, and hence you can install libraries according to your own needs.
 If you find any problems regarding the management of libraries and packages, please contact the administrator via [this link](https://docs.google.com/forms/d/e/1FAIpQLSfEhb-JFyDJY4YJZTm_8JhlqI9xnspSksopMaF1Cem5TAclyw/viewform?usp=sf_link), where users can report issues/submit your customized requests regarding server functions.**

 ## Configuration

 #### GPU Servers (137.189.75.114 & 137.189.75.115)
 These two servers are equipped with graphics cards (NVidia 4049).
 You may use them for computational experiments.
-Below is the summary of components for the two servers.
+Below is the summary of these two servers.
 They are identical in configuration.

 |Component| Description|
 |---------|------------|